LRitzdorf/LRitzdorf/README.md

 ## About Me

-I'm a college student at Montana State University (@msu), pursuing a major in Computer Engineering and a minor in Hispanic Studies (with a focus on linguistics).
+I'm a college student at Montana State University, pursuing a major in Computer Engineering and a minor in Hispanic Studies (with a focus on linguistics).